The Fractional Porous Medium Equation on noncompact Riemannian manifolds: Existence and fundamental estimates for approximate solutions

-\begin{prop} Let $ \hn $ satisfy Assumption \ref{general}.
-Let $u$ be the mild solution to \eqref{NFDE} corresponding to any nonnnegative initial datum $u_0 \in L^1(\hn) \cap L^\infty(M) $.
-Then, $u$ is a WDS in the sense of Definition~\ref{defi_WDS}. \end{prop} \begin{proof} We mainly follow ideas behind the proof of \cite[Proposition 7.2]{BV1}, which deals with FPME on bounded Euclidean domains, thus we will just emphasize the crucial points for convenience of the reader.
+\begin{proof} We mainly follow ideas behind the proof of \cite[Proposition 7.2]{BV1}, which deals with FPME on bounded Euclidean domains, thus we will just emphasize the crucial points for convenience of the reader.